 Ubsunur Hollow is a unique natural wonder located in Siberia in the real world, and in Civ 6: Rise and Fall, it provides various bonuses to the players who discover it.

-- The wonder’s ability to act as a Marsh makes it particularly useful for civilizations that rely on marsh-based resources, such as the Netherlands.
+2. Marsh-based resources: The wonder’s ability to act as a Marsh is beneficial for civilizations relying on marsh-based resources, like the Netherlands.

-- Players can also use Builders to improve the tiles and increase the amount of Food, Production, and Faith generated by the wonder.
+4. Use Builders: Use Builders to improve the tiles and boost Food, Production, and Faith yields from the wonder.

 In conclusion, Ubsunur Hollow is an excellent natural wonder in Civ 6 that provides various benefits to players who discover it.
 It is particularly useful for civilizations pursuing a Religious or Cultural victory.
 Players should aim to maximize its benefits by building Holy Sites and Industrial Zones adjacent to the wonder and improving the wonder’s tiles with Builders.